 You’ll want to feed your rabbit grass hays.
 Good types of grass hay for bunnies are timothy, orchard grass, brome and oat hay.
 You can feed your bunnies either one type or a mixture of different grass hays.
 Buy the freshest hay possible and check for the presence of mold or dust, which could make your rabbit sick.

 Alfalfa hay is not a good choice for an adult rabbit, since it’s a legume, not a grass, and as such is too rich to be fed on a daily basis.
 Alfalfa can be given to rabbits once in awhile as a treat.
 Rabbits under one year of age can be fed alfalfa hay, but as they get older they should be switched to grass hay, especially if they are also being fed alfalfa pellets.

 Timothy hay pellets can be given to bunnies in small quantities.
 An average-sized (6-10 pounds) adult rabbit only needs one-quarter cup of pellets daily.
 If your rabbit is under five pounds, feed just one-eighth of a cup.
 Rabbits larger than 10 pounds do not need more than a quarter of a cup, since it’s not a crucial part of a bunny’s diet.

 Rabbits under one year old can be fed alfalfa pellets.
 Be sure to feed grass hay (rather than alfalfa) if you are feeding your young rabbit alfalfa pellets.
 Look for pellets with a high ﬁber content — the higher the better.
+Also, be aware that many foods marketed to rabbits aren’t actually healthy for them and can sometimes be harmful, so please read the ingredients.
 Do not buy the rabbit pellets that have dried corn, nuts and seeds added, because those foods can potentially be very harmful for rabbits.

 Vegetables: A rabbit’s favorite foods